SoundSpaces 2.0: A Simulation Platform for Visual-Acoustic Learning: Conclusion

 \section{Conclusion}

 We introduced SoundSpaces 2.0, a platform for on-the-fly geometry-based audio rendering for 3D environments.
 We collected real measurements in public 3D scenes to validate the simulation accuracy.
-We benchmarked two tasks and showed that systems trained on this simulation generalize to the real world. \KG{Notably, beyond those two tasks, our platform will support an upgrade many other tasks currently explored in the literature~\cite{chen_savi_2021,dean-curious-nips2020,luo2022learning,jenrungrot2020cone,purushwalkam2020audio,singh_image2reverb_2021}. } Lastly, we are releasing a large-scale SoundSpaces-PanoIR dataset that is ready to used for research.
-We will make the simulation and real measurements publicly available to facilitate research on visual-acoustic learning.
+We benchmarked two tasks and showed \KGcr{encouraging evidence} that systems trained on this simulation \KGcr{can} generalize to the real world. \KG{Notably, beyond those two tasks, our platform will support\KGcr{and} upgrade many other tasks currently explored in the literature~\cite{chen_savi_2021,dean-curious-nips2020,luo2022learning,jenrungrot2020cone,purushwalkam2020audio,singh_image2reverb_2021}. } Lastly, we are releasing a large-scale SoundSpaces-PanoIR dataset that is ready to \KGcr{use} for research.
+We have made the simulation and real measurements publicly available to facilitate research on visual-acoustic learning.

+\textbf{Acknowledgements:} \CAcr{ UT Austin is supported in part by a gift from Google, DARPA L2M, and the IFML NSF AI Institute.}

 { }